-Configure a suggester for autocomplete and suggested matches in a query
+Configure a suggester for autocomplete and suggestions in a query

-In Azure AI Search, typeahead (autocomplete) or "search-as-you-type" is enabled through a suggester.
-A suggester is a configuration in an index specifying which fields should be used to populate autocomplete and suggestions.
+In Azure AI Search, typeahead or "search-as-you-type" is enabled by using a suggester.
+A suggester is a configuration in an index that specifies which fields should be used to populate autocomplete and suggested matches.
 These fields undergo extra tokenization, generating prefix sequences to support matches on partial terms.
-For example, a suggester that includes a City field with a value for "Seattle" will have prefix combinations of "sea", "seat", "seatt", and "seattl" to support typeahead.
+For example, a suggester that includes a city

 Matches on partial terms can be either an autocompleted query or a suggested match.
 The same suggester supports both experiences.

-Typeahead can be autocomplete, which completes a partial input for a whole term query, or suggestions that invite click through to a particular match.
+Typeahead can use autocomplete, which completes a partial input for a whole term query, or suggestions that invite click through to a particular match.
 Autocomplete produces a query.
 Suggestions produce a matching document.

 You can use these features separately or together.
 To implement these behaviors in Azure AI Search, there's an index and query component.

-• Add a suggester to a search index definition.
-The remainder of this article is focused on creating a suggester.
+Add a suggester to a search index definition.
+The remainder of this article focuses on creating a suggester.

-• Call a suggester-enabled query, in the form of a Suggestion request or Autocomplete request, using one of the APIs listed in a later section.
+Call a suggester-enabled query, in the form of a suggestion request or autocomplete request, by using one of the APIs listed in Use a suggester.

 Search-as-you-type is enabled on a per-field basis for string fields.
 You can implement both typeahead behaviors within the same search solution if you want an experience similar to the one indicated in the screenshot.
-Both requests target the documents collection of specific index and responses are returned after a user provides at least a three character input string.
+Both requests target the documents collection of a specific index, and responses are returned after a user provides at least a three-character input string.

 How to create a suggester